Ulises961/Touristic-information/report.md

 * get responses from the South Tyrol API

-[request.txt](https://gitlab.inf.unibz.it/Riccardo.Rigoni/pp_201920_project_c4/-/blob/master/src/main/resources/requests.txt) is the input file, in which the user could change the number of activities he would like the program to analyze.
+[request.txt](https://gitlab.inf.unibz.it/Riccardo.Rigoni/pp_201920_project_c4/-/blob/master/src/main/resources/requests.txt) is the input file, in which the user can change the number of activities that he would like the program to analyze.

+The retrival of the data is not just a single call to the API: the program receives subsets of the requested activities and then collects everything together.
+This choice is made in order to increase performance.

 ### Parsing